cazala/synaptic/docs/growing-neural-ca.md

 ```

 The browser demo also rate-limits a small `engine.getCells()` readback.
 It
-center-pads the 24×24 target into the 96×96 inference grid before passing both
+center-pads the 24×24 target into the selected inference grid before passing
-arrays to `measureGrowingNeuralCaState(...)`, then normalizes the padded loss
+both arrays to `measureGrowingNeuralCaState(...)`, then normalizes the padded
-back to the training-area basis.
+loss back to the training-area basis.
 It uses a wider live-state limit than the
 training pool, then reseeds inference when values become non-finite, hidden
 channels exceed that range, living cells saturate the grid, or a previously
 formed organism collapses.
 This guard is intentionally outside the animation